 Relevant to the NANOG community

-Vendor-neutral
+Un-biased and vendor-neutral

 Has a willing Shepherd

 Once an Appeal is selected as a Draft BCOP, the shepherds must draft an outline for the Draft BCOP following the Draft BCOP template.
 Shepherds must then recruit SMEs to contribute to the content of the Draft BCOP.
 Shepherds may act as SMEs themselves when appropriate.